SoftwareAG/cumulocity-self-service-certification/docs/information-model.md

   deviceInformation: {
     parent: 'foundationModules',
     status: {
       // set by MS: added to indicate the status of each capability
       code: 'FAILED', // set by MS
     },
     parts: {
       parent: 'deviceInformation',
       status: {
         // set by MS: added to indicate the status of each capability
-        code: 'FAILED', // set by MS
+        code: 'FAILED' // set by MS
       },
       mandatory: true, // true, false or obmitted (= false)
       capabilities: {
         c8y_IsDevice: {